 The easiest way to think of a publishing deal is to consider it a record deal for songwriters.
 When a songwriter signs a publishing deal, the publishers handle the so-called "administration" of the music.
 They go out and seek licensing opportunities for their songwriters, issue licenses for their songwriters' works, and in some cases, they even get involved in the creative process with the songwriter.
 In exchange, the publisher collects a portion of the royalties and other income generated by the songs they represent.

 In the case of performance rights royalties especially, publishers usually have memberships in the performing rights groups that their songwriters belong to, and they allow those groups to handle that royalty collection.

-In the early days of your music career, your tour merch may be as simple as your friend selling your shirts at the back of your show.
+In the early days of your music career, your tour merchandising may be as simple as your friend selling your shirts at the back of your show.
 As your career grows, however, tour merchandising companies may take over the work.
 They license your name and likeness and then pay you a royalty on the items they sell.
-The specifics of these deals can vary greatly, but something in the 30% royalty range is pretty common (at least in the U.S.).
+The specifics of these deals can vary greatly, but something in the 30 percent royalty range is pretty common (at least in the United States).
 The bigger your shows get, the larger the royalty you can negotiate since the companies can sell more products.
-In fact, to get your royalty, you may be required to play to a certain number of people at all of your shows.
+Typically, to receive your royalty, you may be required to play to a minimum number of people at all of your shows.
 Your manager will help you negotiate your tour merchandising royalty.

 Understanding Music Royalties

 Does combing the ever-confusing topic of music royalties have you ready to run for the hills?
-Don't take off just yet!
-Although royalties can certainly be challenging, once you have a few basics down, everything else falls into place.
-As you begin to learn royalties — so you can get paid — commit these five music industry terms to mind.
+Although understanding royalties can undoubtedly be challenging, once you have a few basics down, everything else will fall into place.
+As you begin to learn about royalties so you can get paid, commit these five music industry terms to mind.
 They'll help you get the lay of the land with this whole royalty business.
 Click on any of the terms to get a more in-depth look at the topic.